Iran holds first execution over anti-government protests | Law-Order

 Iran holds first execution over anti-government protests

-Iran executed a man on Thursday convicted of injuring a security guard with a knife and blocking a street in Tehran, the semi-official Tasnim news agency said -- the first such execution over recent anti-government unrest.
+Iran hanged a man on Thursday convicted of injuring a security guard with a knife and blocking a street in Tehran, the semi-official Tasnim news agency said, the first such execution over recent anti-government unrest.
 Nationwide protests that erupted after the death of 22-year-old Kurdish Iranian woman Mahsa Amini on Sept.

 - Country: